Next Generation of Founders

 Who Should Apply?

-This program is for Cairo University graduation project teams from all faculties who are interested in exploring the startup path
+This program is for Cairo University senior/graduation project teams from all faculties who are interested in exploring the startup path

 You should apply if:

-You are working on (or starting) a graduation project
+You are working on (or starting) a senior or a graduation project

 Your team has at least 3 members